bebehei/rsnapshot/CONTRIBUTING.md

 Releases should be done from branches, named for the release version, e.g. release-1.4.
 The first release of that version should be tagged `1.4.0`.
-Subsequent releases of that version, which should contain no changes other than bugfixes and security fixes, should also be tagged as, eg, `1.4.1`.
+Subsequent releases of that version, which should contain no changes other than bugfixes and security fixes, should also be tagged, e.g. `1.4.1`.

-//unsure, depends on further development
-Depending on the activity of rsnapshot, for every merged bugfix-branch, a bugfix-release should be done.

-At the end, we have 3 types of branches: feature-branches and bugfix-branches; master, where every finished branch gets merged in
+At the end, there should be for every release a branch like `release-X-X`.
+The sub-releases should only get tagged on their specific branches.

 ### release-model in practice
 Here is a model presented for release 1.4.0.
 Make sure, that you start on the master-branch and have a clean working-directory!